UCL-ARC/fortran-unit-testing-exercises/README.md

 #### GitHub Codespaces

 To open a GitHub Codespace for this repository, select the `<> Code` drop-down within the home page of this repository.
-Then, from the Codesaces tab, select `Create codespace on main`.
+Then, from the Codespaces tab, select `Create codespace on main`.
 This should open a new tab with a VSCode interface, running inside the pre-built container.
 When you first create a codespace it may take a few moments to start up.

 > Note that any codespace you create from the repository will be paid for out of